cyStuff/Java_Image/README.md

 # Java_Image
 ## Simple Image editing tools for Java.
-## Docs are not up to date on indev!
 #### Full Javadoc can be found [here](https://cystuff.github.io/Java_Image/index.html).
 Note:
 Every `Exception` has been abstracted to a `RuntimeException` for my AP class.